-4. (Optional)) Configure the device to look for any updated device firmware during the maintenance window.
+4. If Central Management is disabled, configure the device to look for any updated device firmware during the maintenance window.
 If updated firmware is found, it will then be installed.
 The device will look for updated firmware both on the local device and over the network, using either a WAN or cellular connection.